 Pearl Izumi’s stance on drop is unique.
 The company says the runners’ foot is always moving; the leg and foot are never static.
 So they designed a drop that allows the foot to roll through all the steps of the stride, from initial placement, through the contact with the midfoot and into the toe off.
 The midfoot stack is 3.5mm higher than the heel stack, which is 4mm above the toe.
 Some reviewers said the shoe felt a bit like a platform, but most recognized the design as helpful for that steady glide through miles.

 • Energy foam

 • Abrasion resistance

 Pearl Izumi says their mission is to make athletes better, and runners who took off in the EM Road N3 appreciated that effort.
-Most say they enjoyed long runs and all day comfort in these trainers.
-Those who tried the earlier versions of the brand were pleased to see the company took their feedback to heart, and created a more cushioned midsole that didn’t added unwelcome weight.
+Most say they enjoyed long runs and all-day comfort in these trainers.
+Those who tried the earlier versions of the brand were pleased to see the company took their feedback to heart and created a more cushioned midsole that didn’t add unwelcome weight.
 A mixed group of runners with high arches, mild injuries, or just a few extra pounds, have made the N3 their shoe of choice for their road runs.